Q-ship: United States

 Losses mounted rapidly.
-On January 20, 1942, Commander-in-Chief, United States Fleet (Cominch), sent a coded dispatch to Commander, Eastern Sea Frontier (CESF), requesting immediate consideration of the manning and fitting-out of "Queen" ships to be operated as an antisubmarine measure.
+On January 20, 1942, Commander-in-Chief, United States Fleet (Cominch), Earnest J. King, sent a coded dispatch to Commander, Eastern Sea Frontier (CESF), requesting immediate consideration of the manning and fitting-out of "Queen" ships to be operated as an antisubmarine measure.
 The result was "Project LQ."

 Five vessels were acquired and converted secretly at the Portsmouth Naval Shipyard, Kittery, Maine: